imqueue/imqueue.com/tutorial/user-service.md

 npm run dev
 ~~~

-If everything is fine it should produce the following output:
+If everything is fine, it should produce the following output:

 ~~~
 User: starting single-worker, pid 27034